GoesToEleven/golang-web-dev/031_AWS/03/README.md

 1. tag
   - value: web-server-0001
 1. security group
-  - choose the "web-servers" security group we created
+  - choose the "web-servers-sg" security group we created
 1. launch
   - specify "key pair" we want the instance to use
 1. launch instance